 If you have Single Sign On (SSO), you do not need to invite users one by one, nor do you need to import them through a CSV file.

-If your company's firewalls are generally restrictive (certain commonly used sites are blocked), you will need to white-list the following emails from Udemy to ensure operation of the password reset function:
+If your company's firewalls are generally restrictive (certain commonly used sites are blocked), you will need to white-list the following emails from Udemy to ensure delivery of invitation emails and operation of the password reset function:

 - a) udemy.com